Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-3/problem_2.md

 Comparing to the last homework, an additional **reverse** function is to be implemented for both ArrayList and LinkedList.
 The reverse function for linkedlist is to be implement iteratively, meaning no recursion is allowed.

-The cool part is the test for both reverse function is the same piece of code:
+The cool part is the test for both reverse functions (in ArrayList and LinkedList) is the same piece of code:

 <img width="439" alt="image" src="https://user-images.githubusercontent.com/252020/165891548-92eb1406-2046-407e-9284-78568771b399.png">

 Talking about the rule of DRY ("Don't Repeat Yourself")!
+This is where C++ "late binding" shines!

 ### Test As A Manual